 Art on streets and around the world

 While introducing students to principles of visual art, our Art teacher, Ms. K, exposes students to global perspectives.
 Her lessons feature art found in the traditions and cultural celebrations of people around this nation and world.
 Students also have opportunities to see their art shared beyond the school building.
 In 2021, as part of a graphic design unit, she used PTA funds to bring in a local artist to interact with the 5th-grade students.
 These students competed in designing a lawn sign to advertise our school.
 The Bryn Mawr Neighborhood Association turned the winning student’s design into lawn signs which school families will receive in the fall of 2021.
-In 2022, Bryn Mawr is a participating school in the National PTA Reflections Art Program.
+In 2022, Bryn Mawr participated in its first National PTA Reflections Art Program.
+Two of our students placed at state, giving Bryn Mawr the distinction of being the only MPS school represented at the state level.

 The “community” of Bryn Mawr Community